Australian head of state dispute: Various opinions

-When Quentin Bryce was Governor-General (2008–14) The Museum of Australian Democracy summed up the situation: "Because the Queen lives in the United Kingdom, she is represented in Australia by the Governor-General, who is in effect Australia's Head of State.
+When Quentin Bryce was governor-general from 2008 to 2014 the Museum of Australian Democracy summed up the situation: "Because the Queen lives in the United Kingdom, she is represented in Australia by the Governor-General, who is in effect Australia's Head of State.
 Some authorities argue that the Governor-General is Australia's Head of State in every respect: others disagree."

 Official sources

-The most authoritative sources published by the government of Australia have used the term "head of state" to refer to the monarch, with some providing explanatory statements.
+Many sources published by the government of Australia have used the term "head of state" to refer to the monarch, with some providing explanatory statements.
 This includes Parliament House, and the Departments of the Attorney-General, Immigration and Citizenship, and Foreign Affairs.
-The Electoral Council of Australia uses the term to describe the governor-general and state governors in their respective jurisdictions.
 Yet another calls the governor-general the "constitutional Head of State" and the monarch the "Head of State".
 As at 2022, the government website states: "The Australian head of state is Her Majesty Queen Elizabeth II".
 However, between 1992 and 1999, the Commonwealth Government Directory listed the governor-general in these terms: "Function: Under the Constitution the Governor-General is the Head of State in whom the Executive Power of the Commonwealth is vested."

-A comprehensive guide (by David Hamer) to Australian government published by the Australian Senate, declares that Australia has two heads of state in the monarch, who performs a symbolic role, and the Governor-General, who is "the constitutional head of state."